 Temperature-controlled space within a cold storage facility must be designed and built to accommodate the specific product types that are being stored, processed, and/or distributed.
 For 3PL or public refrigerated warehouse facilities, incorporating convertible freezer/cooler space capable of accommodating a wide range of temperature requirements is important to increase marketability for tenants and users.

-Having designed and built cold storage facilities for a variety of end-users, as well as 3PL and developer clients, ARCO can offer guidance in the design stage of a project when it comes to the proper freezer/cooler temperature standards.
+Having designed and built cold storage facilities for a variety of end-users, as well as 3PL and developer clients, ARCO can offer the proper guidance in the design stage of a project when it comes to the proper freezer/cooler temperature standards.

 *Below is not an exhaustive list of all temperature standards

-Pictured Above: 91,800 SF foodservice distribution facility expansion with a 52,300 SF 72°F candy cooler for DOT Foods in Mt.
+Pictured Above: 91,800 SF foodservice distribution facility with a 52,300 SF 72°F candy cooler for DOT Foods in Mt.
 Sterling, Illinois

 - Beer Warehouse: 60°F-70°F